 - Visit a War Museum, JEATH or/and the Hellfire Memorial Museum.

 - Enjoy a meal in a floating restaurant

 What about the bridge you see as a visitor in Kanchanaburi?

 Bombs fell over the bridge in the spring of 1945.

-Despite the grisly history, the terrain here is stunning, and to stay in Kanchanaburi two nights is in my mind a minimum to see the main sites and have a chance both to reflect and also enjoy the landscape and nature.
+Despite the horrible history, the terrain here is spectacular, and to stay in Kanchanaburi for two nights is, in my mind, a minimum to see the main sites and have a chance to reflect and enjoy the landscape and nature.